We live for mixing and mix coaching.

-3. Transfer your masters into Pro Tools at the bit-rate and depth you specify, through our Avid/DAD converters.
+3. Transfer your masters into Pro Tools at the bit rate and depth you specify, through our Burl Mothership converters.

-4. If your music is Dolby encoded, decode it from Dolby A or SR, so you can have both encoded and decoded files.
-There is sometimes an extra charge for Dolby decoding.
+4. If applicable, decode from Dolby A or SR, so you can have both encoded and decoded files.

-5. Provide you with a link to download your files and, if you wish (extra charge), provide an optical disk or flash drive.
+5. Provide you with a link to download your wav files that can be imported into any DAW and, if you wish (extra charge), provide an optical disk or flash drive.

 Today at TRC, we have the flexibility to use Pro Tools and/or the Studer.
 But, we also have extensive experience mixing music in a fully analog world during decades with our production company TRCPG.
 And we’ve brought those analog chops forward with the great room acoustics, dozens of cool mics, and racks of analog outboard gear.
 The history of TRCPG is documented on a page that includes some streaming samples.